addyosmani/backbone-fundamentals/README.md

 &lt;/div&gt;
 </pre>

-There's no longer a need to be concerned with IDs for the template as we can map it's contents to a local variable (in this case `todosTemplate`).
-We then simply pass this to the Underscore.js templating function `_.template()` the same way we normally would have the value of our template script.
+There's no longer a need to be concerned with IDs for the template as we can map its contents to a local variable (in this case `todosTemplate`).
+We then simply pass this variable to the Underscore.js templating function `_.template()` the same way we normally would have the value of our template script.

-Next, let's look at how to define models as dependencies which can be pulled into collections.
-Here's an AMD-compatible model module, which has two default values: a `content` attribute for the content of a Todo item and a boolean `done` state, allowing us to trigger whether the item has been completed or not.
+Next, let's look at how to define Backbone Models as dependencies which can be pulled into Collections.
+Here's an AMD-compatible Model module, which has two default values: a `content` attribute for the content of a Todo item and a boolean `done` state, allowing us to trigger whether the item has been completed or not.

 **models/todo.js**